Vet Tech Internships & Externships Guide (2026)

 Veterinary Externship Program – Banfield Pet Hospital

-Banfield Tech Hospital offers a two- to eight-week veterinary technician externship program.
+Banfield Pet Hospital offers a two- to eight-week veterinary technician externship program.
 As part of the program, students get an opportunity to work with mentors and a team of Banfield professionals.

 Candidates work with small animals and get a first-hand look at interaction with clients and working as a professional vet tech.
 Under the supervision of a senior vet professional, they can help perform duties such as taking case histories of patients, performing physical exams, developing therapeutic plans, and assisting in medical cases.
 The externship is also a great opportunity for students to brush up on their communication and technical skills.